fioprotocol/fio/README.md

 While there are several options, there are two primary build targets; the default build with no arguments, `./fio_build.sh`, will build a dev-centric FIO blockchain, specifically for development/test, and a release-centric build with the '-P' argument, `./fio_build.sh -P`, which is a pinned build (clang 8) for formal testing and release to the BP community.
 Execute `./fio_build.sh -h` to output the complete usage.

 ### Dependencies:
 Boost version 1.71.0, Clang (llvm) version 8, and cmake version 3.21.0, are all dependencies of the FIO blockchain.
-The FIO build script will automatically check for these versions locally and, if not found, will download, build and install them to build FIO.
-This will take time (1-2 hrs) depending on the performnace of your build system.
+The FIO build script will automatically check for these versions locally and, if not found, will download, build and install them.
+This will take approximately 1 to 2 hrs, depending on the performance of your build system.
 All dependency artifacts will be downloaded and built in ~/tmp and used for any future fio blockchain build.

 ## Build
 The build script first installs any dependencies and then builds FIO.
 The script has several options, including '-P' (pinned build), '-i' (install directory), and '-o' (build type, i.e. Release, Debug, etc.).
 Providing no options will use default options, i.e. a local build directory, $HOME/fio, as the install directory.